Larryrun80/MysqlDumper/README.md

 # MysqlDumper
 Scripts help you backup/restore your database, support mysql 5.x
+- Support ignore table in backup process
-Support ignore table, connect to remote db via ssh tunnel
+- Support connecting to remote db via ssh tunnel
-Support just keep recent backup files to release your disk capacity
+- Support just keeping recent backup files to release your disk capacity

 You should have a Python 3.x enviroment to run MysqlDumper

 ## Installation